 CARE AND KEEPING OF YOUR SCOTCH ROCKS: soapstone has a tendency to get a powdered appearance when it dries out.
 Occasionally wetting the dice with mineral oil will help to maintain the black lustrous appearance.
 If you intend to roll these, it is best to use a padded surface.

-PLEASE NOTE: we no longer make puzzle cut boxes, these dice are shipped in a small round box walnut box.
+PLEASE NOTE: we no longer make puzzle cut boxes, these dice are shipped in a stamped steel case.